ChuckleBuckle11/weather-app/README.md

 2. Hit Enter, or click on the Search button.
 3. The page should now load with the relevant weather information for that city!

-## Limitations
-- Temperature data for the weather forecasts are exact 24-hour differences and do not represent temperature across an entire day